Parent Resource handbook

 Our spaghetti dinner is held the Friday night before League Meet at the Pinole Pool.
 Pasta and salad are provided, and everyone donates desserts to share.
 This event also functions as a small fundraiser for the team.

 Bring your favorite “take out” and swimsuit to our evening swim party at the Pinole Pool.
 This year’s end of the season pool party takes place on the Sunday evening, the day after the League Championship Meet.

 Our annual awards ceremony is a chance to get together during the off-season and celebrate the team’s success.
 Every swimmer is awarded a team medal.
 For each age group, awards are presented for “Most Improved,” “Most Valuable,” and “Coaches Award.”

-The No Breather t-shirt is given to any “6 & under” swimmer who swims 25 yards, during a meet or practice, without taking a breath.
-A coach must submit the swimmer’s information to the Purchasing Agent for a swimmer to receive a t-shirt.
+- The No Breather t-shirt is given to any “6 & under” swimmer who swims 25 yards, during a meet or practice, without taking a breath.
+A coach must submit the swimmer’s information to the Purchasing Coordinator for a swimmer to receive a t-shirt.

 **The Board of Directors accepts nominations for these awards at the end of the season.
 They are voted on by the Board during the September meeting.

 We (parents, coaches, swimmers, and fans alike) represent the Pinole Seals Swim Team when our team practices and competes.
 The actions of one of us affect the image of all of us.
 This Code of Conduct encourages us to work together to practice/compete with good sportsmanship and to treat all swimmers, coaches, referees, and parents with respect.

 I therefore agree to:

 1. Treat Officials/Coaches/Opposing Teams with Respect

 I will respect the officials/coaches and their authority during practices and swim meets and will never question, discuss or confront officials/coaches at the meet.
 I will take time to speak with coaches at an agreed upon time and place.